mhogomchungu/sirikali/index.md

 The installer is not signed and expect to get a warning from windows saying the installer is from an unknown publisher.
 We recommend using the installer version.

-A portable version is also found <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.8.0/SiriKaliQt5-1.8.0.zip">here</a> for those with windows7 going up and  <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.8.0/SiriKaliQt6-1.8.0.zip">here</a> for those with windows10 going up.
+There is also a portable version and it is found <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.8.0/SiriKaliQt5-1.8.0.zip">here</a> for those with windows7 going up and <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.8.0/SiriKaliQt6-1.8.0.zip">here</a> for those with windows10 going up.

 Packages are also available for <a href="https://github.com/microsoft/winget-pkgs/tree/master/manifests/f/FrancisBanyikwa/SiriKali">Winget</a> and <a href="https://github.com/ScoopInstaller/Extras/blob/master/bucket/sirikali.json">Scoop</a>.